JoeManto/UltimakerPrinterMonitor/README.md

 ### Monitor and track printing statistics on your Ultimaker 3Dprinters

+## Dependencies
+- RStudio

 ## The Tracking
 This program will create directories and csv files when a print is completed.
 New directories are created when a print is completed on a new month and a new csv file is created when a print is completed on a new day of that month.
 The data that is included in the csv files consists of print's total time taken, UID, print name ..etc

+At the end of the month/year/day R scripts will be ran to create plots or graphs on the the data that was collected.

 ## Adding Printers
 Adding printers is super simple just make sure your printers are connected to a lan or wifi connection to your local network.